 The downside?
 Kruger’s popularity can occasionally make it feel overcrowded, despite its massive size.
 Once you’re trapped in a “lion-jam” you may long for a more remote destination.
 Then it may be time to try out our favorite place in South Africa… (see next section).

 Kgalagadi Transfontier Park

-Red sand dunes, dry riverbeds, desert flowers and lots of predators.
+Red sand dunes, dry riverbeds, desert flowers and lots and lots of predators.

-Located within the rolling hills of Kwazulu Natal, Hluhluwe-Imfolozi Game Reserve is the oldest park in Africa.
-Famous for the work done on rhino conservation, it is home to the largest population of white rhinos in the world.
+Located within the rolling hills of KwaZulu-Natal, Hluhluwe-Imfolozi Game Reserve is the oldest park in Africa.
+Famous for the work done on rhino conservation, it is home to the largest population of White Rhinoceros in the world.

 The best time to visit for wildlife watching is in the winter, from June to October.
-During the summer, vegetation is overgrown which makes viewing difficult but it is also the season when herbivores drop their young.
+During the summer, dense vegetation makes viewing difficult but it is also the season when herbivores drop their young.

-Bird Island, in Lambert’s Bay is a bird watcher’s paradise.
+Bird Island, in Lambert’s Bay is a fascinating bird watcher’s destination.
 Around 5000 pairs of Cape Gannets breed here between October and December.
-Other residents include Cape Fur Seals, African Penguins and four species of cormorant.
+Other residents include Cape Fur Seals, African Penguins, and four species of cormorant.
 Bird Island is only a three-hour drive from Cape Town, so make sure to add this to your list of things to do in Cape Town.